wrkzdev/turtlecoin-rpc-js/README.md

   defaultFirstBlockIndex: 1, // the default first block index we will use when it is required
   defaultUnlockTime: 0, // the default unlockTime for transactions
-  defaultFusionThreshold: 10000000, // the default fusionThreshold for fusion transactions })
+  defaultFusionThreshold: 10000000, // the default fusionThreshold for fusion transactions
+  userAgent: 'turtlecoin-rpc/1.0.3' // specify a customer user-agent or use the default })
 ```